 Meeting the accelerated demand for modern skills development and relevant learning experiences has elevated the important role played by learning functions and departments.
-The time is now to ensure that employees receive real value through engaging learning and development content that can be applied and translated to day-to-day work to drive measurable business impact.
+The time is now to ensure that employees receive real value through engaging learning and development content that can be applied and translated to day-to-day work and drive measurable business impact.

-4 Steps To an Enhanced Learning Model
+Four Steps To an Enhanced Learning Model

-At Prophet, we’ve synthesized adult and transformative learning theory to develop our AR2 model (with credit to my colleague, Tony Fross) for designing and delivering compelling learning & development experiences.
+At Prophet, we’ve synthesized adult and transformative learning theory to develop our AR2 model (with credit to my colleague, Tony Fross) for designing and delivering compelling learning and development experiences.
 The four steps of this model (Absorb-Recall-Apply-Reinforce) are designed to ensure learning experiences support both thinking (synthesis) and doing (application).